Axeon-Network/kurowiki/pages/contributing-to-kurowiki.md

 ---
-title: Contributing to the LexWiki
+title: Contributing to KuroWiki
 layout: main
-permalink: Contributing_to_the_LexWiki
+permalink: Contributing_to_KuroWiki
-redirect_from:
-    - Contributing_to_LexWiki
 hatnote: oh my god..
 ---

-Welcome to LexWiki!
-This page contains information & documentation on adding, creating and/or modifying LexWiki articles.
+Welcome to KuroWiki!
+This page contains information & documentation on adding, creating and/or modifying KuroWiki articles.

 #### Pre-requisites

-To contribute a LexWiki article, you need a GitHub account to suggest an article (dynamic publishing will not be available due to GitHub Pages and HTML+CSS+JS limitations).
+To contribute a KuroWiki article, you need a GitHub account to suggest an article (dynamic publishing will not be available due to GitHub Pages and HTML+CSS+JS limitations).

 If you want your articles to be published faster, build up a wiki reputation so you can be added as a collaborator to the repository, in order to build one, you might just suggest over time, following the rules/code of conduct, which in that case...